 Early Notables of the Bidingfeyle family (pre 1700)

-Outstanding amongst the family at this time was Sir Edmund Bedingfield or Bedingfeld (1479-1553), made a Knight of the Bath in 1523; Sir Henry Bedingfield (1509-1583), Lord Chief Justice of England; and his son, Thomas Bedingfield (died 1613), English gentleman pensioner (bodyguard) to Elizabeth I of England; Anthony Bedingfield (died 1651)...
-Another 84 words (6 lines of text) are included under the topic Early Bidingfeyle Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Edmund Bedingfield or Bedingfeld (1479-1553), made a Knight of the Bath in 1523; Sir Henry Bedingfield (1509-1583), Lord Chief Justice of England; and his son, Thomas Bedingfield (died 1613), English gentleman pensioner (bodyguard) to Elizabeth I of England; Anthony Bedingfield (died 1651), an English merchant and politician; Philip Bedingfield (died 1660), an English landowner and politician who sat in...
+Another 67 words (5 lines of text) are included under the topic Early Bidingfeyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bidingfeyle family to the New World and Oceana